 4. Seek Professional Support

-Sometimes, managing stress and finding balance may require assistance beyond self-help strategies.
+Sometimes, managing stress and finding balance may require assistance beyond self‑help strategies.
 Don't hesitate to seek support from mentors within the industry who understand its unique challenges.
-Professional counseling services can also offer valuable strategies for coping with stress and balancing life's demands.
+Professional counseling services, many of which can be accessed via telehealth platforms, offer valuable strategies for coping with stress and balancing life's demands.
+A noise‑cancelling headset can also create a quiet environment for virtual therapy sessions.

 Conclusion